JuljTr/Pixel_Art_Maker_Project/README.md

 # Pixel Art Maker Project

+This project is part of the Udacity Front-End Program, the course included the HTML and CSS files as the starter code.
-Pixel Art Maker is a single page Web App that allows the users to draw pixel art.
-This project is part of the Udacity Front-End Program and through the course the starter code included the HTML and CSS files.
+This project is a Single-page Web App that allows the users to draw pixel art on a customizable canva.
+The user by selecting the number of rows and columns can set the size of the table and simultaneously can select between a range of colors.

 ## Table of Contents